2018 World Series: Game 3

 At 18 innings and seven hours and 20 minutes, this contest became the longest World Series game by both innings and time, surpassing (in playing time) Game 3 of the 2005 World Series, which lasted 14 innings and five hours and 41 minutes, and breaking the record (in innings) first set in Game 2 of the 1916 World Series, when the Red Sox and Dodgers (then known as the Robins) played 14 innings.
+This has since been tied with Game 3 of the 2025 World Series, also contested by the Dodgers and played at Dodger Stadium, which also lasted 18 innings, but played six hours and 39 minutes.

 Muncy tied the record for latest (18th inning) walk-off hit in postseason history, equalling Chris Burke in Game 4 of the 2005 National League Division Series.
 It was also the Dodgers' first game-winning World Series home run since Kirk Gibson in Game 1 of the 1988 World Series.
 The game took longer to play than the entire 1939 World Series, which had seven hours and five minutes of total playing time over four games.
-Until Game 1 of the 2020 World Series, this was the last time a team won a World Series game in their home ballpark.

-Until game 1 of the 2022 World Series, this is the last World Series game to go to extra innings.
+Until Game 1 of the 2022 World Series, this was the last World Series game to go to extra innings.
+Until Game 2 of the 2021 World Series, this was the last time a team won a World Series game in their home ballpark.